wontonst/twilio-sms-unity/README.md

-# Simple Interface for using Twilio SMS on Unity
+# Twilio SMS on Unity

 1. Add the TwilioMessaging Monobehaviour to an object.
 2. Populate the public fields appropriately.